Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the average and median nightly price on Airbnb in Lake Chapala in 2026?

-As of the first half of 2026, the average nightly price for an Airbnb in Lake Chapala is approximately $126 USD (around 2,550 MXN or 120 EUR), while the median sits closer to $110 USD (2,220 MXN or 105 EUR) because smaller units dominate the supply.
+As of early 2026, the average nightly price for an Airbnb listing in Lake Chapala is about MXN 2,300, US$125, or EUR 115, while the median is closer to MXN 1,950, US$105, or EUR 95.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Lake Chapala.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Lake Chapala.

 How much do nightly prices vary by neighborhood in Lake Chapala in 2026?